Steinbrenner family: Third generation

 George and Joan Steinbrenner had 14 grandchildren.

 Stephen Swindal Jr. works in baseball operations for the Yankees.

-Haley Swindal is a singer and actress.
+Haley Swindal is a Tony-nominated Broadway producer, singer, and actress.
 She has performed in Broadway shows, including “Chicago”, where she has frequently starred as Mama Morton on Broadway since 2019.
+Haley is the Ambassador of Community Relations for the New York Yankees, contributing to the planning and executing of the Yankees community programming and serving as a forward-facing representative of the Steinbrenner family in New York.

 Robert Molloy, son of Jessica, works in operations for the Yankees, and produces movies with his company Pinstripe Productions.

-George Michael Steinbrenner IV, the son of Hank, formed an IndyCar driving team in conjunction with Andretti Autosport in 2017 called Andretti-Steinbrenner Racing.
+George Michael Steinbrenner IV, the son of Hank, formed an IndyCar racing team in conjunction with Andretti Autosport in 2017 called Steinbrenner Racing.
 The team competed in the 2017 Indy Lights.
-In 2018, he formed Harding Steinbrenner Racing with partner Mike Harding, competing in the 2019 IndyCar Series.
+In 2018, he partnered with Mike Harding to form Harding Steinbrenner Racing, competing in the 2019 IndyCar Series.
+In 2022, George's sister Julia stepped into a leadership role with the team.

 According to Jennifer, the family wants to own the team for "eternity".
 Hal said the family had begun discussing future plans for the family's involvement in the franchise, and that several of George's grandchildren, including Stephen Swindal Jr, Robert Molloy, George Michael Steinbrenner IV, Julia Steinbrenner (George IV's sister), and Katherine Steinbrenner (Hal's daughter), have expressed interest in running the Yankees.